Molson Coors Beverage Company (TAP) Shares Down Despite Recent Market Volatility

 Wells Fargo gave a rating of “Underweight” to TAP, setting the target price at $45 in the report published on January 03rd of the current year.

-During the last 5 trading sessions, TAP fell by -5.35%, which changed the moving average for the period of 200-days by -5.67% in comparison to the 20-day moving average, which settled at $52.87.
-In addition, Molson Coors Beverage Company saw 0.10% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TAP fell by -4.59%, which changed the moving average for the period of 200-days by -10.62% in comparison to the 20-day moving average, which settled at $52.78.
+In addition, Molson Coors Beverage Company saw -3.13% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading